robfatland/sce/README.md

 Note: The private subnet with CIDR block 10.0.1.0/24 is home to the EC2 Worker; firewalled behind a NAT Gateway that blocks traffic in such as *ssh*.
 The public subnet is for external access via the EC2 Bastion server, with CIDR block 10.0.0.0/24.
 The public subnet connects to the internet via an Internet Gateway.
 It also hosts the NAT Gateway; so the NAT Gateway is not 'sequestered' on the private subnet.

-Note: Both the Bastion and the NAT Gateway are on the public subnet but also have private subnet IP addresses.
+Both the Bastion and the NAT Gateway are on the public subnet but also have private subnet IP addresses.
+This is true of *any* resource on the public subnet:
-This is true of *any* resource on the public subnet: It always has a private ip address in the VPC as well.
+It always has a private ip address in the VPC as well.
 Public names resolve to pirvate addresses within the VPC as needed.

-### EC2 Bastion and Worker
+### EC2 Worker and Bastion

-* EC2 for Worker **sce worker**
+* EC2 for Worker **sce worker** **i-09c35aea9ee6c15be**
   * Launched from AMI **moby-ami-test** = **ami-0cf27374** (JupyterHub pre-installed)
   * Instance Type **m5.large**
   * Configure Instance Details